Overview

 Financial aid

-As an intern at Cleveland Clinic, without also being enrolled in a degree-providing program, you are not considered a student and therefore are not eligible for federal loans, grants, etc. However, payments on student loans may be deferred while you are in the internship.
+Without also being enrolled in a separate degree-providing program, interns are not eligible for federal loans, grants, etc. However, payments on student loans may be deferred during the internship.
 Recent interns have been awarded scholarships through the Academy of Nutrition and Dietetics' Foundation, the Cleveland Clinic Kruse Memorial Scholarship and others, to help cover expenses.

 The Cleveland Clinic Dietetic Internship Program does not currently participate in Title IV Federal Financial Aid.